Chris Taylor Player Props: Dodgers vs. Phillies

 Chris Taylor At The Plate

-- He has hit a long ball in 18.8% of his games this season, and 6.4% of his chances at the plate.
+- He has homered in 18.4% of his games this season, and 6.2% of his trips to the plate.

-- Taylor has driven home a run in 15 games this season (31.3%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on one occasion..
+- In 15 games this year (30.6%), Taylor has picked up an RBI, and in six of those games (12.2%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 17 games this year (35.4%), including multiple runs in five games.
+- In 34.7% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (10.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.